Same-sex marriage: European Court of Human Rights

 In 2010, the European Court of Human Rights (ECHR) ruled in Schalk and Kopf v Austria, a case involving an Austrian same-sex couple who were denied the right to marry.
 The court found, by a vote of 4 to 3, that their human rights had not been violated.
 The court further stated that same-sex unions are not protected under art.
 12 of ECHR ("Right to marry"), which exclusively protects the right to marry of opposite-sex couples (without regard if the sex of the partners is the result of birth or of sex change), but they are protected under art.
 8 of ECHR ("Right to respect for private and family life") and art.
 14 ("Prohibition of discrimination").

 Article 12 of the European Convention on Human Rights states that: "Men and women of marriageable age have the right to marry and to found a family, according to the national laws governing the exercise of this right", not limiting marriage to those in a heterosexual relationship.
 However, the ECHR stated in Schalk and Kopf v Austria that this provision was intended to limit marriage to heterosexual relationships, as it used the term "men and women" instead of "everyone".
 Nevertheless, the court accepted and is considering cases concerning same-sex marriage recognition, e.g. Andersen v Poland.
 In 2021, the court ruled in Fedotova and Others v.
 Russia—followed by later judgements concerning other member states—that countries must provide some sort of legal recognition to same-sex couples, although not necessarily marriage.

 European Union

-On 5 June 2018, the European Court of Justice ruled, in a case from Romania, that, under the specific conditions of the couple in question, married same-sex couples have the same residency rights as other married couples in an EU country, even if that country does not permit or recognize same-sex marriage.
-However, the ruling was not implemented in Romania and on 14 September 2021 the European Parliament passed a resolution calling on the European Commission to ensure that the ruling is respected across the EU.
+On 5 June 2018, the European Court of Justice ruled, in Coman and Others v General Inspectorate for Immigration and Ministry of the Interior, that, under the specific conditions of the couple in question, married same-sex couples have the same residency rights as other married couples in an EU country, even if that country does not permit or recognize same-sex marriage.
+However, the ruling was not implemented in Romania, and on 14 September 2021 the European Parliament passed a resolution calling on the European Commission to ensure that the ruling is respected across the EU.

+On 25 November 2025, the European Court of Justice established that all EU Member States must recognize same-sex marriages legally performed in other EU countries for other purposes, expanding on the Coman case.
+The key provisions of the ruling are: